Srikark-17/Active_Learning/README.md

 5. Click "Start Project"
 6. Now, for each image, select the appropriate label.

-- NOTE: If you're importing a CSV with annotations, the annotation label in the file should match the one you're entering (case-sensitive).
+- NOTE: If you're importing a CSV with or without annotations, the image paths should be absolute paths, NOT relative paths.
+If you're importing a CSV with annotations, the annotation label in the file should match the one you're entering (case-sensitive).

 7. Click "Submit Label" after selecting the appropriate label.
 8. Repeat steps 6-7 for all images